Wei (state): Spring and Autumn period

 Jin's political structure was drastically changed after the slaughter of its ruling dynasty during and after the Li Ji Unrest.
 Afterwards, "Jin ha[d] no princely house" (晉無公卿) and its political power diffused into extended relations of the ruling family, including the Wei.
 In the last years of the Spring and Autumn period, the founders of Wei, Zhao, and Han joined to attack and kill the dominant house of Zhi (知) in 453 BCE, resulting in the partition of Jin.
 King Weilie of Zhou finally legitimized the situation in 403 BCE, when he elevated the three houses' heads to the rank of marquess (hóu (侯)).

 Warring States Period

 The state reached its apogee during the reigns of its first two rulers, Marquess Wen of Wei and Marquess Wu of Wei.
-The third ruler, King Hui of Wei, declared himself an independent sovereign and concentrated on economic developments, including irrigation projects at the Yellow River.
+The third ruler, King Hui of Wei (reign 369–319 BC), declared himself an independent sovereign and concentrated on economic developments, including irrigation projects at the Yellow River and adoption of Legalist reforms proposed by Li Kui (李悝, c.
+459 – c.
+395 BCE).
 Hui felt that Qin in the west was weak and their land a barren waste.
-He focused on conquering the well-settled eastern lands which were richer in known resources.
-However, a series of battles including the battle of Maling in 341 BCE checked Wei's ambitions while Qin's expansion went largely unimpeded, boosting its economy and military strength.
+He focused on conquering the well-settled eastern lands which were richer in known resources, but a series of battles including the battle of Maling in 341 BCE checked Wei's ambitions while Qin's expansion went largely unimpeded, boosting its economy and military strength.